Trainees

 MSc

-Nadia’s research interest includes investigating the diaphragm blood flow using contrast-enhanced ultrasound at different works of breathing.
-Potentially, these findings could be translated into clinical practice when treating patients with mechanic ventilation.
-Moreover, she is also interested in the effect of intermittent hypoxia and neural adaptation in spinal cord injury patients and its implications in the cardiovascular system as well as the physiological response to exercise at high altitude.
+Nadia’s research focuses on investigating how diaphragm blood flow changes when the work of breathing is reduced by mechanical ventilation.
+She is also interested in the effects of intermittent hypoxia and neural adaptation in individuals with spinal cord injury, as well as physiological responses to exercise at high altitude.

 Prof. Glen Foster